Follow these rules to ensure you have a good plot

 The same is true when crafting a good plot.
 Your first attempt might not be perfect; it will take time and practice to come up with a great storyline—and once you've got it, you still have the hurdles of character and setting to overcome.
 Add a unique writing style to the mix, and you just might have a great novel.
 However, if you have a good, solid structure for your plot, you can put it in the hands of characters in any setting and it won't let you down.

-Remember, our editors are always available to provide a manuscript critique, paying attention to plot structure, story progression, and style.
+Remember, our editors are always available to provide a book critique, paying attention to plot structure, story progression, and style.

 Image source: PublicDomainPictures/Pixabay.com